Online journalism in India: One India

 Oneindia.in (owned by Greynium Information Technologies Pvt.
 Ltd) is an Indian Internet portal – delivering content, community and commerce to Indian consumers, businesses and the global Indian community.
 As of 2008, Oneindia.in has been serving the Internet audience for the last 8 years (the language portals have been live since April 2000).
 It is a multilingual website in all South India languages and English.
 This online media house was founded by B.G.
 Mahesh.
 One India launched its Hindi portal in 2007.
 Dinesh Shrinet was the editor of this website.
 “Hindi is the second most popular Indian language on the Internet and increasingly new Internet users are from non-metros and smaller towns,” said B.G.
 Mahesh, CEO, Greynium Information Technologies Pvt Ltd, “hence it is essential that these audiences are given the right platform to explore and use the Internet to its fullest potential,” added Mahesh.

 Blogging in India

 The largest news and media companies now include blogs in their online offerings.
 Sites such as The Times Of India have a blog section as does The Economic Times.
 American online publications are also offering blogs to the Indian market.
 The Wall Street Journal blog India Realtime is staffed by journalists exclusively from New Delhi and Mumbai and focuses on analysis of issues occurring in India.
 In September 2010, The Wall Street Journal expanded its offering to include the India Realtime blog in Hindi in addition to the English language.
 Dainik Jagran, India's most read newspaper, also runs a site dedicated to blogs.

-The most popular amateur blog topics in India are technology, cricket, finance, business, and coupons.
-And among them English is the dominant language used.
-Indian blog topics include a wide variety including literature, politics, investing, celebrities, medicine, journalism, travel, environment, web-design, podcasting, humor, music, and more.
-Full-time bloggers have been reported to earn as much as Rs 40,000 to Rs 50,000 with part-time bloggers earning as much as Rs 10,000 to Rs 15,000 in a month.
-Some well known amateur blogs receive as many as 3 million page views per month.